-When a court issues an order, the parties in the case must follow it.
+When a court issues an order in a divorce case in New York state, the parties in the case must follow it.
 A court order is not optional or something that can be ignored.
 When a person violates or disregards a court order, the court has the power to enforce that order.
-This applies to divorce and family court cases as well as all other types of cases.
 Ignoring or violating a court order can have serious consequences in New York state.
 When a person violates or ignores a court order, they can be held in contempt of court.

 Who Can Be Held in Contempt of Court

 A court can only hold someone in contempt if the court has jurisdiction over that person.
 Any party in a divorce or family law case can be held in contempt.
-Attorneys can also be held in contempt.
-More rarely, jurors can be held in contempt of court.
+Attorneys appearing in the case can be held in contempt.
+Witnesses who ignore subpoenas can also be held in contempt of court.